bedo-gomaa/bedo-gomaa/README.md

 electronics engineering and strong background in programming

-🌱 I'm currently working as a software specialist in a traffic management center in Saudi Arabia
+ 👷 I'm currently working as a software specialist in a traffic management center in Saudi Arabia

-📚 Projects & Guides 📚
+📚 ***Projects & Guides*** 📚
 * In my portfolio, you can find my projects  on data analytics separated into 3 parts. data analysis using :
 * [Python](https://github.com/bedo-gomaa/data-analysis-using-python)
 * [SQL](https://github.com/bedo-gomaa/data-analysis-using-SQL)